Trần Ngọc Châu: In the legislature

-Along with like-minded members of the Assembly, Châu had initially favored a legislative group that, while remaining independent of President Nguyễn Văn Thiệu, would generally back him as the national leader.
+Along with like-minded members of the Assembly, Châu had initially favored a legislative group that, while remaining independent of Thiệu, would generally back him as the national leader.
 Based on his long-time military association, Châu had spoken with his friend Thiệu soon after the Assembly elections.
 He encouraged the new civilian president to "broaden his base with popular support from the grassroots level".
 He suggested that Thiệu reach an understanding with the nascent legislative group.
 Châu hoped Thiệu would consider how to end the widespread pain and violence of the debilitating war.
-Eventually, the Thiệu regime might establish a permanent peace by direct negotiations with the NLF and the north.
+Eventually, the Thiệu regime might establish a permanent peace by direct negotiations with the VC and the north.
 With his own strategies in view, Thiệu bypassed such plans.
 Châu, too, stayed out of the pro-Thiệu bloc, thereby not jeopardizing his support from "southern Catholics and Buddhists".

 In the meantime, in a secret ballot Châu was chosen by his legislative peers as their formal leader, i.e., as the Secretary General in the House of Deputies.
 Such office is comparable perhaps to the American Speaker of the House.
 An American academic, who then closely followed South Vietnamese politics, described the politician Châu:

 Tran Ngoc Chau was the Secretary-General of the House.
 He was universally respected as a fair individual and one who, during his tenure as an officer of the House, had maintained a balance between criticism and support of [Thiệu's] government based on his perception of the national interest.

 Meeting in Saigon, the Assembly's agenda in late 1967 included establishing institutions and functions of the state, as mandated by the 1966 constitution.
 The new government structures encompassed: an independent judiciary, an Inspectorate, an Armed Forces Council, and provisions for supervision of local government, and for civil rights.
 The House soon turned to consider its proper response to the strong power of the President.
 Such "executive dominance" was expressly made part of the new constitution.
 In managing its business and confronting the issues, the Assembly's initial cliques, factions, and blocs (chiefly stemming from electoral politics) were challenged.
 They realigned.